1885 - 1916

 By 1901 the family are living at 40 Akenside Street, Bootle.
 David is 13 and lives with his parents and brother Robert who is aged 10.
 His father is now 49 years of age and employed as a dock labourer, whilst his mother is 46 years of age.

-David married Sarah Woods in 1911 and their first child David Junior was born in 1912, He sadly died at four months old and was buried in Ford cemetery.
-Mary Catherine was born in 1914 and Thomas William was born 1916.
+David married, 21 year old, Sarah Woods on the 04th June 1911 in Seaforth (from baptism record), and their first child David Junior was born in 1912, He sadly died at four months old and was buried in Ford cemetery.
+Mary Catherine was born on the 25th June 1914 and Thomas William was born on the 8th March 1916.

 David enlisted in Liverpool and was serving with the 20th Battalion of The King's Liverpool Regiment as Private 39279 when he died of wounds at No.37 Casualty Clearing Station on 21st March 1917, aged 28.